datenanfragen/data/README.md

 In addition, the `required_elements` should include some way for the company to respond to the request, be it an address, an email address, a phone number or something similar.

 ## Request language

-Usually, the `request-language` should not be set.
-There's basically two conditions that both need to be met:
+Usually, the `request-language` should not be set, except for the following cases:

+* If a record specifies a `custom-*-template` that isn't at least available in English, the `request-language` must be set to the language the template is available in.
+* If both of the following conditions are met, the `request-language` should be set to the language from the first condition:
     1. The company in question only addresses consumers in one language.
-2. The `relevant-countries` for the company includes ones where this language is not spoken.
+    2. The `relevant-countries` for the company include ones where this language is not spoken.

-If that is the case, the `request-language` should be set to the language from 1.